greiginsydney/New-CsRgsAustralianHolidayList/readme.md

 ## Disclaimer
-	Disclaimer   		: Whilst I take considerable effort to ensure this script is error free and wont harm your enviroment.
-								I have no way to test every possible senario it may be used in.
+Whilst I take considerable effort to ensure this script is error free and wont harm your enviroment I have no way to test every possible senario it may be used in.
 I provide these scripts free to the Lync and Skype4B community AS IS without any warranty on its appropriateness for use in your enviroment.
 I disclaim all implied warranties including, without limitation, any implied warranties of merchantability or of fitness for a particular purpose.
 The entire risk arising out of the use or performance of the sample scripts and documentation remains with you.
 In no event shall I be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the script or documentation.

 ## Acknowledgements